city_hall

 Submit your application

-After you have submitted the application via email, please mail one hard copy of the application materials with the application fee payment to:
+In addition to submitting the application via the online form or via email, please mail one hard copy of the application materials with the application fee payment to:

 Air Pollution Control Commission, Environment Department